MrMimic/MEDOC/README.md

 ### What is MEDLINE ?

-[Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) is the web interface used to query the NIH's database [MEDLINE](https://www.nlm.nih.gov/bsd/pmresources.html).

-MEDLINE contains journal citations and abstracts for biomedical literature from around the world (More than 20M).
+[MEDLINE](https://www.nlm.nih.gov/bsd/pmresources.html) is a database of scientitifc articles released by the NIH.[Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) is the most common way to query this database, used daily by many scientists around the world.

-They provide free APIs to build automatic queries, however a relational database could be more efficient.
+The NIH provides free APIs to build automatic queries, however a relational database could be more efficient.

-The aim of this project is to download XML files provided by MEDLINE on their FTP and to build a relational mySQL database with their content.
+The aim of this project is to download XML files provided by MEDLINE on a FTP and to build a relational mySQL database with their content.

 ## Launch